-We estimate that the net proceeds from our issuance and sale of common stock in this offering will be approximately \$67.5 million, or approximately \$77.9 million if the underwriters exercise their over-allotment option in full, based upon the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of common stock in this offering will be approximately \$\frac{1}{2}\text{ million, or approximately \$\frac{1}{2}\text{ million if the underwriters exercise their over-allotment option in full, based upon the assumed initial public offering price of \$\frac{1}{2}\text{ per share, the midpoint of the price range set forth on the cover page of this prospectus, after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.

-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$17.00 per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by \$4.1 million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering by \$15.8 million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) the net proceeds to us from this offering by \$ million, assuming the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1,000,000 shares in the number of shares offered by us, as set forth on the cover page of this prospectus, would increase (decrease) our net proceeds from this offering by \$ million, assuming no change in the assumed initial public offering price per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 This information is illustrative only and will depend on the actual initial public offering price and other terms of this offering determined at pricing.

-We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents of \$57.9 million as of March 31, 2018, as follows:
+We currently estimate that we will use the net proceeds from this offering, together with our existing cash and cash equivalents, as follows:

-- approximately \$13.4 million to fund expenses for our lead product candidate, AVR-RD-01, for the treatment of Fabry disease in our ongoing Phase 2 clinical trial and to support the ongoing investigator-sponsored Phase 1 clinical trial; - approximately \$12.9 million to fund expenses to advance AVR-RD-02 for the treatment of Gaucher disease into Phase 1/2 clinical trials; - approximately \$3.2 million to fund expenses to advance AVR-RD-03 for Pompe disease further into preclinical development; - approximately \$5.4 million to fund expenses to advance AVR-RD-04 for the treatment of cystinosis, including to support the planned initial investigator-sponsored Phase 1/2 clinical trial; - approximately \$28.0 million to fund expenses for our external and internal manufacturing and process development activities related to the advancement of our product candidates; - approximately \$32.6 million to fund research and development activities that relate to all of our clinical and preclinical activities, including the cost of research and development personnel; and - the remainder for planned general and administrative expenses, the costs of operating as a public company, working capital and other general corporate purposes.
+- approximately \$ million to fund expenses to advance our lead product candidate, AVR-RD-01, for the treatment of Fabry disease into Phase 2 clinical trials and to support the ongoing investigator-sponsored Phase 1 clinical trial; - approximately \$ million to fund expenses to advance AVR-RD-02 for the treatment of Gaucher disease into Phase 1/2 clinical trials; - approximately \$ million to fund expenses to advance AVR-RD-03 for Pompe disease further into preclinical development; - approximately \$ million to fund expenses to advance AVR-RD-04 for the treatment of cystinosis, including to support the planned initial investigator-sponsored Phase 1/2 clinical trial; - approximately \$ million to fund expenses for our external and internal manufacturing and process development activities related to the advancement of our product candidates; - approximately \$ million to fund research and development activities that relate to all of our clinical and preclinical activities, including the cost of research and development personnel; and - the remainder for planned general and administrative expenses, the costs of operating as a public company, working capital and other general corporate purposes.